Butt Implants Los Angeles, CA

 Dr. Hughes performs the procedure through two small 6 cm incisions between the buttocks at the top of the buttock crease.
 A wide array of volumes and shapes of implants can be placed based upon patient anatomical dimensions and desires for augmentation.
 The procedure takes about 1 to 2 hours to perform.
 The pocket is meticulously dissected under direct vision for better hemostasis and pocket control.
 At the end of the operation, the implants are placed in an antibiotic solution into the pocket of the exact same size as the implant.
 This reduces the risk for rotation or migration of the implant and the likelihood for fluid collection.

 There are two main types of solid silicone buttock or gluteal implants.
-There are round implants and there are oval implants.
+There are round implants and oval implants.
 In general, Dr. Hughes places round implants to improve the roundness of the buttocks, give the illusion of hips, and prevent the buttocks from looking long or narrow.
 The oval implants can be easily placed – in fact they are much easier to place than round implants – but long narrow buttocks are not frequently the goal of most patients.
 In addition, no matter how oval implants may be designed or placed they can certainly rotate within the pocket and cause deformity.